ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ### Pre-training

 - Masked LM (also known as bidirectional tasks): Use a Transformer encoder to solve a sentence fill-in-the-blank problem.
     - Example: `[CLS]` I went to Doutonbori `[MASK]` bus. `[SEP]`
     - The embeddings output by the encoder are followed by a fully connected layer that outputs the probability of each word.
-This is the learning process.
     - Occasionally, the system will ask the user to answer using the existing word without masking, or to swap tokens to answer the correct answer.
 - Next-Sentence Prediction: Two sentences are connected with a `[sep]` and the user is asked to guess whether they are a continuation or not.
     - 50% of the training data is continuation sentences, and the other 50% is separate sentences.
-- A fully connected layer that probabilistically determines continuity/discontinuity is attached to the output class token, which is the learning process.
+    - A fully connected layer answers continuity/discontinuity.

 ---